 3. Contribute your expertise to fellow blogs and magazines to build credibility.

 Many business owners don’t dedicate a great deal of time to public relations, largely because they are so busy running the day-to-day operations of their businesses.
 However, the reputation of your business is more important than ever in generating credibility and trust in your products and services.
 Plus, other than the time commitment, PR is free to you.

 There are usually two types of PR pickup that work best for businesses:

-You’ll want to create an article idea that solves a problem for your target audience – usually a problem you are uniquely and professionally qualified to handle.
+To contribute an article, make sure you locate blogs, magazines, newspapers, podcasts and radio shows that your audience pays attention to.
+You’ll also want to create an article idea that solves a problem for your target audience – a problem that your business is uniquely and professionally qualified to handle.

 Here are some examples: